Applying to CCS for International Students

-Applicants must have a minimum 2.0 college grade point average or meet the high school GPA requirements stated above.
-Please submit descriptions of your studies in each university studio class so we can determine their eligibility for transfer.
-Additional art work may be requested upon admittance for transfer credit evaluation.
+Transfer students or college graduates must have a minimum 2.0 cumulative grade point average.
+College students should submit descriptions of course studies in each university class so we can determine each course for transfer credit.
+Additional artwork may be requested upon admittance for transfer credit evaluation.

 TOEFL, IELTS, ACT or SAT Scores

 IELTS scores of 6 are required for admission.
 Scores of 5 will be considered on an individual basis.

 Successful completion of ELS 112 may be used in place of the TOEFL test.
 Please